Indev450/dione/README.md

 `SRB2KART_GAMEMODEFILE` - optional, path to file which would be read to fetch server gamemodes.
 File should store each gamemode on new line.
 If this variable is not found, /gamemode command will not be available

+`SRB2KART_SEEDPLAYER` - optional, don't count player with that name in status